 All laboratory specimens, evaluation forms, reports, and other records must be identified in a manner designed to maintain participant confidentiality.
 All records must be kept in a secure storage area with limited access.
 Identifiable clinical information will not be released without the written permission of the participant.
 The Investigator and study site staff involved with this study may not disclose or use for any purpose other than performance of the study, any identifiable data, record, or other unpublished, confidential information disclosed to those individuals for the purpose of the study.
 Prior written agreement from the sponsor or its designee must be obtained for the disclosure of any said confidential identifiable information to other parties.
-Any sharing of anonymised data at the end of the study will follow ECTU's procedures processing and disclosure of personal information and will uphold the Act's core principles.
+Any sharing of anonymised data at the end of the study will follow ECTU's procedures.